Creating Lab Groups

 - At the VM Groups step, select the required VM groups and click Add to include them in the lab group.

-- To configure VM recovery options and choose default steps that will be performed for VMs in the lab group, follow the instructions provided in both section Creating Failover Plans and section Creating Restore Plans.
+- To configure VM recovery options and choose default steps that will be performed for VMs in the lab group, follow the instructions provided in section Creating Regular Replica Plans (steps 5–6), Creating Restore Plans (steps 6–7) or Creating Storage Plans (steps 5–6).

 By default, VAO skips a number of steps during the plan testing process — Generate Event, Send Email, Shutdown Source VM and VM Power Actions.
-That is why when you create a DataLab, you will not be able to add these steps at the VM Steps step of the Add Lab Group wizard.
+That is why when you create a DataLab, you cannot add these steps at the New VM Template step of the wizard.

 - At the Summary step, review configuration information and click Finish.